Welcome to today's edition of the Rush 24-7 podcast.

 Now it's too late.

-You're not going to stop this guy redistributing wealth and this what we're well down the pack here.
+You're not going to stop this guy redistributing wealth.

-Uh we're we're well down the road.
+We're well down the road.

-It's a little bit you know, all this crying and caterwalling a little bit too late now.
+It's a little bit, you know, all this crying and caterwalling, a little bit too late now.

-I mean, you want you might want to say, well, the American people need to be informed and educated about this.
+I mean, you want, you might want to say, well, the American people need to be informed and educated about this.

 Well, they will be soon enough when this stuff gets implemented.

-Try next year, try next January when all these tax increases hit.
+Try next year, try next January when all these tax increases hit and all the rationing for health care hits.

-Uh there's no way to stop it.
+There's no way to stop it.

-It's gonna happen.
+It's going to happen.

-And then people will get their fill of it and they'll find out what it was they elected and what they voted for.
+And then people will get their fill of it and find out what it was they elected and what they voted for.

 But Obama's totally within character here.